andreasmuelder/statecharts.online/chapters/01-what-is-a-state-machine.md

 ---
-title: What is a State Machine?
+title: What are Statecharts and State Machines?
 layout: chapter
 ---